Question Solved by Saba Islam

 Answer to the Question Starts Here

 Dams play a crucial role in the development of a country.
 They provide water for domestic, industrial, and agricultural purposes.
-Pakistan, unfortunately, faces hindrances in the construction of water reservoirs due to diverse reasons.
-However, constructing new dams has become essential to fulfil the country’s energy demands and vital to ensure enough water storage as Pakistan is an agricultural state relying heavily on water.
+Unfortunately, Pakistan faces hindrances in the construction of water reservoirs for diverse reasons.
+However, constructing new dams has become essential to fulfilling the country’s energy demands and vital to ensuring enough water storage as Pakistan is an agricultural state relying heavily on water.
 Historically, she has constructed only two major dams- Tarbela and Mangla dam- which are now insufficient to meet the country’s energy needs.
 Currently, multiple political, social, environmental, and economic hurdles have retarded the construction of water reservoirs, like the Kalabagh Dam and Diamer Bhasha Dam.
 Consequently, the water crisis, energy crisis, and poor economy have become the country’s fate.
-Nevertheless, pragmatic steps, such as attaining political consensus, eliminating financial and technical constraints, addressing social concerns, and communicating provincial issues, can fix the issue.
-Therefore, a collective effort of the federal and provincial administration is required to solve this daunting matter as soon as possible.
+Nevertheless, pragmatic steps can fix the issue, such as attaining political consensus, eliminating financial and technical constraints, addressing social concerns, and communicating provincial issues.
+Therefore, a collective effort of the federal and provincial administrations is required to solve this daunting matter as soon as possible.
 This question comprehensively discusses the causes of delaying the construction of dams in Pakistan and some suggestions to overcome the problem.

 Causes of delaying in the Construction of Dams in Pakistan

-The main political reasons for delaying the construction of dams in Pakistan are trust deficit among the provinces, multi-party system in the country, and adoption of short-sighted policies by the government.
-As consequences, the provinces remain unable to build a consensus among themselves to construct new dams.
-Thus, they have become the bone of contention in the construction of the Kalabagh dam.
+The main political reasons for delaying the construction of dams in Pakistan are the trust deficit among the provinces, the country’s multi-party system, and the government’s adoption of short-sighted policies.
+Consequently, the provinces remain unable to build a consensus among themselves to construct new dams.
+Thus, they have become the bone of contention in constructing the Kalabagh dam.
 Furthermore, here each province is dominated by a specific political party.
 Most of the time, the party having a majority in the federal government does not have its hold in all provinces.
 Hence, the central and the provincial administration do not agree to make new water reservoirs.
 Apart from these political reasons, the short-term planning of the governing body also impedes the dam construction on time.
 In this state, the general elections are held after every five years.
 So, the incumbent governments adopt a narrow perspective of development.
-It focuses on early harvest projects that could help it in winning the next election.
-As a result, the governments feel reluctant to invest in long-term projects of heavy investment, like constructing major water reservoirs.
+It focuses on early harvest projects that could help it win the next election.
+As a result, governments are reluctant to invest in long-term heavy investment projects, like constructing major water reservoirs.
 Therefore, it causes delays in the construction of dams in Pakistan.

 Social and Environmental Causes